“Call for papers” open from the Revista Diecisiete.

 Sixth issue: Population in motion.

 This edition´s academic editors: Gemma Pinyol-Jiménez y Manuel Sánchez-Montero.

 Deadline for article reception and collaborations: September 16th, 2021.

 Motivation for the monographic

-Please check the publication norms to keep in mind for the articles to present.
+Please review the publication guidelines to keep in mind for the articles to be submitted.